imagej/imagej.github.io/_pages/news/2012-08-01-loading-and-displaying-a-dataset-with-the-imagej2-api.md

 }
 ```

-We have {% include github org='imagej' repo='tutorials' branch='master' path='maven-projects/load-and-display-dataset/src/main/java/LoadAndDisplayDataset.java' label='published this code as an ImageJ tutorial' %}.
+We have {% include github org='imagej' repo='tutorials' branch='5de0d8725f8c202f4ff1117f62e759c27e20dfc9' path='maven-projects/load-and-display-dataset/src/main/java/LoadAndDisplayDataset.java' label='published this code as an ImageJ tutorial' %}.

 For this to work, you will need to add compile-time dependencies to `ij-core`, `ij-data` and `ij-io`, as well as a runtime dependency to your user interface of choice (e.g., `ij-ui-swing`).
 If you don't add the UI JAR dependency, nothing will be displayed, because ImageJ2 won't know how to do it!
-See the {% include github org='imagej' repo='tutorials' branch='master' path='maven-projects/load-and-display-dataset/pom.xml' label="tutorial code&apos;s pom.xml" %} for details.
+See the {% include github org='imagej' repo='tutorials' branch='5de0d8725f8c202f4ff1117f62e759c27e20dfc9' path='maven-projects/load-and-display-dataset/pom.xml' label="tutorial code&apos;s pom.xml" %} for details.

 Note that as of this writing, there is a bug with the Swing SDI user interface (and maybe other UIs) that causes the display to initially appear white.
 Hit minus (-) and then plus (+), which will zoom out then back in, to force the image window to repack and redraw.